BenBowers/MWAtdr/README.md

 ## Testing

-The project contains various tests which were used in developed to verify that the application works.
+The project contains various tests which were used in development to verify that the application works.
 As a standard user, you probably don't need to care about testing, but a brief overview will be given here anyway.

 There are two types of tests: unit tests and integration tests.